 Respect everyone’s time.
 Please give me a good lead time to arrange the appointment time and date with the other parties — they often have to clean and vacate their home if it’s occupied, which can include a lot of work and sometimes childcare and pet wrangling.
 And for that reason, please be on time for the appointment.
 If you have to cancel or reschedule, please let me know with as much time as possible, so I can let them know.
 Please also be mindful of the appointment time limit we have.
 I usually schedule a 30-minute appointment, but this can sometimes be adjusted in the future if you feel you need more time.

 The walls have ears.
-Be aware that there may be security or other types of cameras or microphones anywhere in the home and on the porch, so until you’re sure one way or the other, make sure whatever you say you’d be okay with the owner and other agent hearing.
+These days, please be aware that there may be security or other types of cameras or microphones anywhere in the home and on the porch, so until you’re sure one way or the other, make sure whatever you say you’d be okay with the owner and other agent hearing.
 It’s best to leave any opinions or negotiation talk to safely out of microphone range.

 Pet protocol.
 If there are pets inside the home, leave them inside.
 And please leave yours at home.